duo-labs/markflow/IMPLEMENTATION.md

 ### Rendering Consistency

 Another nice thing would be to enforce consistent rendering of the input files.
-Progress on this has started as it is enforce by most tests, but there are two big barriers:
+Progress on this has started as it is enforce by most tests, but since tables are an extension to commonmark, the [library][commonmark_pkg].
+A potential option that makes even more sense in a plugin architecture would be having individual formatters handle validating rendering consistency.

-  * mdformat Modifies Block Quotes Changing HTML
-  * The [commonmark library][commonmark_pkg] does not support tables.

 If you end up debugging an issue because of this, you can pass `--write-renders` to save off the inputs.
 Pass `--dev-help` to see other developer options.